Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Backdoor Attacks against LLM-embodied Decision Making

 \textbf{Attacker Objectives.} We consider a chain-of-thought (CoT) reasoning process with a system prompt $s_0$, a set of ICL demonstrations $[d_1$, ..., $d_k]$, a query for current scenario $q_0$, and CoT response $r_0$ = [($x_0^{1}$, ..., $x_0^{k}$), $a_0$], where $x$ represents the reasoning step and $a$ is the final action.
 The demonstration example $d_k$ consists of a pair of demonstration question and response [$q_k$, $r_k$].
 The main optimization objective for the backdoor attack is to mislead the generated responses/decisions to a predefined malicious target when a trigger is encountered during inference.
-Backdoor attacks are subject to certain conditions to ensure their effectiveness and stealthiness: Besides maximizing the performance degradation of the backdoor model $M_{\theta^{'}}$ on a trigger input, the attacker also aims to minimize the performance degradation on a benign (non-triggered) input.
+Backdoor attacks are subject to certain conditions to ensure their effectiveness and stealthiness: besides maximizing the attack success rate of the backdoor model $M_{\theta^{'}}$ on a trigger input, the attacker also aims to minimize the performance degradation on a benign (non-triggered) input.
 Moreover, the attacker needs to ensure that the benign model $M_{\theta_{0}}$ performs similarly on both benign and trigger inputs, to prevent the trigger from being detected by the model itself.
-In this work, we propose different trigger designs and attack mechanisms to inject a backdoor trigger $t$ into either demonstration examples $d$ or current queries $q$.
 The attacker's objectives are formulated formally as follows: